avirajsingh7/airbyte/airbyte-integrations/connectors/source-avni/README.md

 # Avni Source

 This is the repository for the Avni configuration based source connector.
-For information about how to use this connector within Airbyte, see [the documentation](https://docs.airbyte.com/integrations/sources/avni).
+For information about how to use this connector within Airbyte, see [th documentation](https://docs.airbyte.com/integrations/sources/avni).

 ## Local development